How to Lose 5% of Your Body Weight to Decrease your Health Risk During the Pandemic

 Being overweight is one of the risk factors for osteoarthritis.

-Some Cancers of Excess Body Weight
+Some Cancers about Excess Body Weight

 Cancer is the second leading cause of death in the United States.